-I live in a treehouse overlooking the Pacific Ocean with my husband, two dogs, cat, and other assorted animals.
+I live in a treehouse overlooking Indian Arm on the North Shore of Vancouver, BC.
+My two dogs and cat keep me company by day; my husband comes home from work and keeps me amused by night.
+Our house literally clings the side of a cliff.
 We live across the street from a forest, and often run into bears, coyotes, owls, raccoons, skunks, bats, and even the occasional bobcat.
 Meow.
-I mean, Rooaaarrr!!!!!
+I mean, Rooaaarrr!!!

 A Glimpse of My Life